 Action is taken by the NPAC SMS personnel to request that a mass update be performed on active subscription data.

 Search the subscription database for subscription versions that match the specified mass update criteria.
-Perform steps 1 through 4 for the allowable range of subscription versions.
+Perform steps 1 and 2 for the allowable range of subscription versions.
 The NPAC logs as errors subscription versions that match the mass update criteria but are in the wrong state.

 The NPAC SMS sends an M-SET on the subscription versions to the Local SMS, that is accepting downloads for the NPA-NXX of the subscription versions.